 What they are: Rawhide chews are the dried inner layer of cow or horse hides.
 They come in natural and granulated forms and are often flavored to make them more appealing to dogs.

 Feeding guidelines: Rawhides can be used as an occasional special treat for your dog.
 They can satisfy their natural instinct to chew and may help with tartar control.

 Warnings: Rawhides can pose several threats to your pet through bacterial contamination, digestive irritation and choking or blockages.
 Closely monitor your pet while they are chewing and take rawhides away from pet if he/she chews off small pieces.
 Monitor your pet for any changes after use and notify your veterinarian if you think there may be a problem.

 Example: Digest-eeze Natural Bones

 Prime Cut Chews (Ears, Tracheas, Hooves, Bully Sticks, etc.)

-These items are natural cuts from animals which are then dried, resulting in a hard chew. (more on bully sticks
+What they are: These items are natural cuts from animals which are then dried, resulting in a hard chew. (more on bully sticks)

 Feeding guidelines: Use these items as an occasional treat for your dog.
 They should last a bit longer than some other types of treats or chews but should not be fed every day.